Kampo

-Kampo or Kanpō medicine (漢方医学, Kanpō igaku), often known simply as Kanpō (漢方), is the study of traditional Chinese medicine in Japan following its introduction, beginning in the 7th century.
+Kampo or Kanpō medicine (漢方医学, Kanpō igaku), often known simply as Kanpō (漢方), is the study of traditional medicine in Japan following its introduction, beginning in the 7th century.
 It was adapted and modified to suit Japanese culture and traditions.
 Traditional Japanese medicine uses most of the Chinese methods, including acupuncture, moxibustion, traditional Chinese herbology, and traditional food therapy.

 History

 Origins

-According to Chinese mythology, the origins of traditional Chinese medicine are traced back to the three legendary sovereigns Fuxi, Shennong and Yellow Emperor.
+According to Chinese mythology, the origins of traditional Chinese medicine are traced back to the three legendary sovereigns Fuxi, Shennong and the Yellow Emperor.
 Shennong is believed to have tasted hundreds of herbs to ascertain their medicinal value and effects on the human body and help relieve people of their sufferings.
 The oldest written record focusing solely on the medicinal use of plants was the Shennong Ben Cao Jing which was compiled around the end of the first century B.C. and is said to have classified 365 species of herbs or medicinal plants.

 Chinese medical practices were introduced to Japan during the 6th century A.D.
 In 608, Empress Suiko dispatched E-Nichi, Fuku-In and other young physicians to China.
 It is said that they studied medicine there for 15 years.
 Until 838, Japan sent 19 missions to Tang China.
 While the officials studied Chinese government structures, physicians and many of the Japanese monks absorbed Chinese medical knowledge.